 Immunizations contain antigens that cause diseases; however, the antigens in vaccines are weakened or killed.
 Exposure to such weakened antigens stimulates the immune system to create antibodies that prevent disease.

 "Children and infants are exposed to hundreds of antigens every day," adds Dr. Widerman.
 “Thus, an immunization with a typical exposure of only three antigens causes no significant stress at all to the immune system.”

-Before any vaccine is released to the public, it receives extensive scientific testing to guarantee both its safety and effectiveness.
+Vaccines receive extensive scientific testing to guarantee both their safety and effectiveness before they are released to the public.
 Based on this testing, recommendations on type and schedule of vaccinations are released twice a year by the Centers for Disease Control, the American College of Immunization Practices, and the American Academy of Pediatrics.

-Still, while vaccines are safe for most children, in some rare cases a child’s immune system may not be able to handle vaccination.
-According to Dr. Widerman, children with weakened immune systems, who are at a higher risk for infection, rely all the more on the vaccination and overall health of the rest of the population.
+While vaccines are safe for most children, in some rare cases a child’s immune system may not be able to handle vaccination.

-According to Dr. Widerman, the real danger associated with vaccines is the unvaccinated child, who then puts these children, who are unable to get vaccines, at risk.
+The real danger associated with vaccines is the unvaccinated child, who then puts children who are unable to get vaccines at risk.

 “Vaccines help to protect not only the child being vaccinated, but also the child who is not vaccinated,” explains Dr. Widerman.
 “If the vast majority of children are vaccinated, then it will be much more difficult for a disease to spread.”